 - 17. Prior to grading permit issuance: If there are any changes to project site design and/or proposed grades, the Applicant shall contact the consulting tribes to provide an electronic copy of the revised plans for review.
 Additional consultation shall occur between the City of Desert Hot Springs, Applicant and interested tribes to discuss the proposed changes and to review any new impacts and/or potential avoidance/preservation of the cultural resources on the Project.
 The Applicant will make all attempts to avoid and/or preserve in place as many as possible of the cultural resources located on the project site if the site design and/or proposed grades should be revised in consult with the City of Desert Hot Springs.
-In specific circumstances where existing and/or new resources are determined to be unavoidable and/or unable to be preserved in place despite all feasible alternatives, the developer shall make every effort to relocate the resource to a nearby open space or designated location on the property that is not subject any future development, erosion or flooding. - 18.
-Archaeological Monitoring: At least 30-days prior to application for a grading permit and before any grading, excavation and/or ground disturbing activities on the site take place, the Project Applicant shall retain a Secretary of Interior Standards qualified archaeological monitor to monitor all ground-disturbing activities in an effort to identify any unknown archaeological resources.
-The Project Archaeologist, in consultation with the consulting tribes, the Developer and the City of Desert Hot Springs, shall develop an Archaeological Monitoring Plan to address the details, timing and responsibility of all archaeological and cultural activities that will occur on the project site.
-Details in the Plan shall include;
+In specific circumstances where existing and/or new resources are determined to be unavoidable and/or unable to be preserved in place despite all feasible alternatives, the developer shall make every effort to relocate the resource to a nearby open space or designated location on the property that is not subject any future development, erosion or flooding. - 18.Archaeological Monitoring: The Developer, the City and the consulting tribe(s) shall develop an archaeological monitoring plan to address details, timing and responsibilities of all archaeological activities that will occur at the project site, when it is determined by either the city or the consulting tribe(s) to be necessary.
+Details of the plan may include: